FWolfe/Zomboid-Modding-Guide/README.md

 Used in all areas of modding.
 [Notepad++](https://notepad-plus-plus.org) is often the preferred editor for windows OS's (it also runs amazingly well on linux with wine)

 #### 3d Modelling:
 Used for the creation of custom items, vehicles and weapons.
-[Blender](https://blender.org) is the common choice as its free, and import/export scripts for PZ's model format exist.
-Any 3d app can be used to make your models, with blender doing the final conversion.
+[Blender](https://blender.org) is the common choice as its free and import/export scripts for PZ's older (build 40) model format exist.

 #### Image Editor:
 If your doing custom icons, textures, maps or 3d models you'll need one of these.
 Paint.NET, Photoshop and [GIMP](https://gimp.org) are the most used, but whatever supports the .png format will work.